MooersLab/jupyterlabcctbxsnips/README.md

 The `jupyterlab-snippets-multimenus` is not compatable with JuptyerLab 3.0.0 so an old version has to be installed.

 If the interpretable error messages have been addressed and there is still trouble, try another approach.
-Once a setup is working, do not to tinker with it by adding new extensions or upgrading the packages.
+Once a setup is working, **Do NOT!** tinker with it by adding new extensions or upgrading the packages.
-All too often dependency conflicts will emerge.
+All too often conflicts between dependent software will emerge and break the set up.
-Treat the setup as a house of cards!
+If it is not broken, do not try to fix it.

-### Pymol and cctbx share a Python interpreter from Anaconda
+### PyMOL and CCTBX share a Python interpreter from Anaconda

 The first approach is outlined in the code listing below.
 It creates one Anaconda environment for using both PyMOL and CCTBX.